TechnologyRediscovery/codenforce/docs/code/fullcodemodule.md

 ## Enter an Ordinance into CodeNforce

-1. Under the Code Source panel, select the Code Source that your ordinance will fall under by clicking the corresponding View icon.
+1. Under the Code Source panel, select your Code Source by clicking the corresponding View icon.

 ![screenshot of view icon](img/viewicon.png)